 Sometimes you’ll have limited space for a backdrop for your photo shoots.
 You can use a narrow background when you take the shot and expand it later in Photoshop.
 Here’s how.

-The backdrop is bland, which gives us plenty of flexibility to add other elements such as text or props, once we finish expanding it.
+The bland backdrop gives us plenty of flexibility to add other elements such as text or props once we finish expanding it.

 - Setting Up Your File

 - Expanding the Left Side

 - Increasing the Height

 - Using the Clone Stamp Tool

 - What Are Other Ways To Create A Smooth And Seamless Backdrop In Photoshop?